-U.S. attorney general to unveil leak probes soon: media reports
+U.S. attorney general to unveil leak probes soon -media reports

 On Tuesday, he told reporters on Air Force One after Trump's trip to Ohio that he would probably restructure the communications operation at the White House and fire staff if leaks did not cease: "If the leaks continue, then I've got to let everybody go."

 Leaks of classified intelligence that endanger national security have customarily prompted investigations, including by the administration of President Barack Obama, Trump's predecessor.
+(Reporting by Eric Walsh; Editing by Jeffrey Benkoe)